-- the NBA is trying to establish a Christmas Day game tradition while stats kept on its All-star game and other are the more legitimate of the leagues;
+- the NBA is trying to establish a Christmas Day game tradition; also, stats kept on its All-star game are the more legitimate of the leagues;

-- MLB celebrates that their All-Star game is the most relevant given that it affects the World Series;
+- MLB celebrates their All-Star game as the most relevant given its impact on the World Series;

-- the NHL has started a well-received "Winter Classic" game made interested by the fact that it's played outdoors...but calling it a "classic" is one thing - actually staging any classic games is quite another, and that's something the NHL
+- the NHL has started a well-received "Winter Classic" game, novel in that it's played outdoors; yet, calling it a "classic" is one thing - actually staging any classic games is quite another.

 Interestingly enough, the NFL "Pro Bowl" is the most maligned "all star game" and may in fact be scrapped altogether.
 The primary problem is that the players, looking to avoid career-threatening injury, don't play the game at "real game speed." (which is a great topic for a future post).

-Be that as it may, the Pro Bowl still remains a high drawing all-star game, in terms of TV ratings (the highest drawing?
-Fact check!), of any other North American sports league's All-Star game, which just goes to show that the NFL, for all its issues, knows very well how to make money, thank you very much...yet hasn't lost the wherewithal to keep the Detroit Lions Thanksgiving tradition alive anyway.
+Be that as it may, the Pro Bowl still remains a high-drawing all-star game, in terms of TV ratings (the highest drawing?
+Fact check!), of any other North American sports league's All-Star game, which just goes to show that the NFL, for all its issues, knows very well how to make money, thank you very much...while not yet losing the wherewithal to keep the Detroit Lions Thanksgiving tradition alive at the same time.